ginseng666/Abgeordnete-MPs-Austria-1920-2021/README.md

 * whole_name: string; name of the person, including academic titles
 * given_name: string; first name(s) of the person
 * surname: string; last name of the person (for sorting and stuff)
-* title: array; the first entry always contains all titles coming ahead of the name, the second one all titles after the name (empty if no titles are present)
+* title: array; the first entry contains all titles coming ahead of the name, the second one all titles after the name (empty if no titles are present)
 * academic: boolean; true if person holds an academic title
 * sex: string; m for man, w for woman
 * birth: string; date of birth (dd.mm.yyyy)
 * place_of_birth: string; place of birth
 * place_of_birth_addition: string; sometimes there is additional information given on the place of birth, like a country or a state - note that this is very selective in the source file and the values are not standardised (you might find "Niederöstereich" as well as "NÖ", although I've tried to correct at least this inconsistency)
-* death: string; date of death (dd.mm.yyyy) - empty if still alive
+* death: string; date of death (dd.mm.yyyy) - empty if still alive; note that several entries from the beginning of the 20th century are not in this format, but only vague like giving a month and year
 * place_of_death: string; place of death
 * place_of_death_addition: string; see above
 * active: boolean; true if person currently holds a seat in the national assembly